»Research and Publications

 Iannaccone, Laurence.
 Divine Economy: Perspectives on the Market for Religion.
 Status: MS is largely complete.
 Probable publisher: Princeton University Press.

 Iannaccone, Laurence.
 The Economics of Religion.
-Status: Initial draft is finished, but needs editing.
+Status: Initial draft is finished.
 Probable publisher: Princeton University Press.

 Rubin, Jared.
 God, Power, and Printing: The Institutional Roots of Economic Success and Stagnation in the Middle East and Europe until 1600.
 Advanced stages of negotiation, Cambridge University Press.